AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

 .. option:: --native

-    Normally, all images read by :program:`oiiotool` are read into an ImageBuf backed by an underlying ImageCache, and are automatically converted to `float` pixels for internal storage (because any subsequent image processing is usually much faster and more accurate when done on floating-point values).
+    Normally, all images read by :program:`oiiotool` are automatically converted to `float` pixels for internal storage (because any subsequent image processing is usually much faster and more accurate when done on floating-point values), and also if the `--cache` option is used, the reading and storage of images will be mediated through an ImageCache.

-    This option causes (1) input images to be stored internally in their native pixel data type rather than converted to float, and (2) to bypass the ImageCache (reading directly into an ImageBuf) if the pixel data type is not one of the types that is supported internally to ImageCache (`UINT8`, `uint16`, `half`, and `float`).
+    The `--native` option causes input images to be stored internally in their native pixel data type of th file rather than converted to float.
+Also, even if the `--cache` option is used, reads will bypass the ImageCache (reading directly into an ImageBuf) if the pixel data type is not one of the types that is supported internally by ImageCache (`UINT8`, `uint16`, `half`, and `float`).

-    images whose pixels are comprised of data types that are not natively representable exactly in the ImageCache to bypass the ImageCache and be read directly into an ImageBuf.

-    The typical use case for this is when you know you are dealing with unusual pixel data types that might lose precision if converted to `float` (for example, if you have images with `uint32` or `double` pixels).
-Another use case is if you are using :program:`oiiotool` merely for file format or data format conversion, with no actual image processing math performed on the pixel values -- in that case, you might save time and memory by bypassing the conversion to `float`.
+    There are three uses cases where `--native` might be very helpful: (a) If you are using :program:`oiiotool` merely for file format or data format conversion, with no actual image processing math performed on the pixel values -- in that case, you might save time and memory by avoiding the conversion to `float`. (b) If you are reading exceptionally large images that have smaller data types than `float` (for example, `uint8` pixels), and the only way to make the images fit in memory are to store them as uint8 rather than converting to float (which takes 4 times as much space in memory). (c) If you know the file has unusual pixel data types that might lose precision if converted to `float` (for example, if you have images with `uint32` or `double` pixels).

 .. option:: --autotile <tilesize>